MicrosoftDocs/architecture-center/docs/multitenant-identity/authenticate.md

 [![GitHub](../_images/github.png) Sample code][sample application]

 The Surveys application uses the OpenID Connect (OIDC) protocol to authenticate users with Azure Active Directory (Azure AD).
-The Surveys application is built with ASP.NET Core 1.0, which has built-in middleware for OIDC.
+The Surveys application uses ASP.NET Core, which has built-in middleware for OIDC.
 The following diagram shows what happens when the user signs in, at a high level.

 ![Authentication flow](./images/auth-flow.png)